-This law firm has represented Know Labs, Inc., formerly known as Visualant, Incorporated, a Nevada corporation (the "Company"), in connection with the preparation and filing with the Securities and Exchange Commission of a Registration Statement on Form S-1 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act") of up to 14,335,630 shares of the Company's common stock, consisting of:
+This law firm has represented Know Labs, Inc., formerly known as Visualant, Incorporated, a Nevada corporation (the "Company"), in connection with the preparation and filing with the Securities and Exchange Commission of a Registration Statement on Form S-1 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act") of up to 14,337,632 shares of the Company's common stock, consisting of:

-- (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 337,399 shares of common stockissuable by the registrant upon the conversion of interest accrued under the8% Unsubordinated Convertible Notes ("Interest Shares") - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of outstanding investor's warrants at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iv) 542,102 shares of our common stock issuable upon the exercise of outstanding placement agent warrants (the "Placement Agent Warrants") at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns. - (v) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
-The Series DConvertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
+- (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 339,401 shares of common stockissuable by the registrant upon the conversion of interest accrued under the8% Unsubordinated Convertible Notes ("Interest Shares") - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise of outstanding investor's warrants at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iv) 542,102 shares of our common stock issuable upon the exercise of outstanding placement agent warrants (the "Placement Agent Warrants") at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns. - (v) up to 3,108,356 shares of common stock underlying the outstanding Series DConvertible Preferred Stock which is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
 There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares. - (vi) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants at an exercise price of \$0.25 per share that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016 ("Series F Warrant Shares").